ChuckD30/pleo-space-rockets-challenge/CHALLENGE.md

   building your solution
 - most UI components should be available in Chakra UI
 - when in doubt about the design or functionality, make a decision yourself
-- we estimate that this task can be done withing a few hours - you can use the PR description to list and discuss the things you decided de-scope, potential next steps etc.
+- we estimate that this task can be done within a few hours - you can use the PR description to list and discuss the things you decided to de-scope, potential next steps etc.

 ### 3. Impress us